 What size skid steer do I need for snow removal?

 The size of the skid steer required for snow removal is determined by the amount of snow to be removed.
 For light snow, a smaller skid steer is sufficient, but for heavy snow, a larger skid steer is needed.
-In addition, the size of the snow blower attachment is determined by the skid steer’s size.
+In addition, the size of the snow blower attachment is determined by the skid steer’s size and GPM output.
 As a result, the size of the skid steer should be proportional to the amount of snow that needs to be removed.

 When should you not use snowblower?